This page was last updated on 1/3/2023.

 - In general, masks may be briefly removed when actively eating or drinking but this should only be done when seated or stationary.
 Please avoid moving around the conference while snacking on your lunch.
 In fact, we’d strongly prefer if most eating takes place off the conference floor to help us mitigate this risk.

 - Briefly removing your mask for a quick drink is fine in most con areas.
 However, holding a beverage is not an acceptable reason to have your mask off continuously, nor is continually taking sips of liquid over a prolonged period of time.

-- No eating or drinking in the main presentation room (One Track Mind).
+- No eating or drinking in the main presentation rooms (outside of quick sips of a beverage).

 - Hallway Con – Avoid congregating in large groups (yeah, it’s going to be challenge – just do the best you can), help us keep doorways, the bottom of the stairs, escalators, etc clear.

 - Again, respect those around you and do your part to help keep ShmooCon as safe as possible.

 - Outside of Con Space – We strongly suggest you continue to mask if gathering in large groups.
 Otherwise, do your best to be safe in the manner that’s most comfortable for you.